vikingeducation/project_danebook/TestPrep.md

 "logged in user can create a post"
 "logged in user can delete a post"
 "logged in user cannot delete a post they didn't write"

+comments:
+"logged in user can create a comment on their own post" "logged in user can create a comment on another user's post" "logged in user can delete a comment"
+"logged in user cannot delete a comment they didn't write"

 likes:
 "logged in user can like a post"
 "logged in user can like a comment"
-"logged in user cannot delete a comment they didn't write"

 friendings: